 Discussion with post holders has highlighted that almost all have been attracted to these posts specifically because of the part time (and / or term-time) nature of many of these posts and the flexibility this allows in relation to family, childcare and other commitments.

 Actions:

-- Take steps to ensure that assumptions are not made about lower paid roles being carried out by women or younger employees. - Promote job opportunities within areas showing gender segregation to improve the gender balance amongst employees and impact on gender pay gaps.
+Promote job opportunities within areas showing gender segregation to improve the gender balance amongst employees and impact on gender pay gaps.

 8.7 Absences and Protected Characteristics

 8.7.1 Return to Work of Women on Maternity Leave